 Tulsa made great strides in the last few years in acknowledging disparities that exist in our community, but acknowledgment is not enough.
 As a city, we are taking an active approach in applying an equitable focus to everything we do.
 Read more >

 How do we measure equality?

 We developed 54 indicators to measure progress towards equality across six thematic areas: Economic Opportunity, Education, Housing, Justice, Public Health, and Services.
 Within each theme, we look at three specific topics.
-For example, within Housing, we look at equality in Affordability, Homelessness, and Availability.
+For example, within Housing, we look at equality in Homeownership, Homelessness and Tenant Stability.
 Finally, within each topic, we look at three unique indicators.